brtrdkeller/Assistance-UNSSC-courses/report.md

 **url:** <https://playground.unssc.org/user/profile.php#sb-5>

  - **Heading Hierarchy -** The heading hierarchy is broken; the first heading on the page is marked as H6, and H1 to H4 have not been used at all on the page.
+ - **“Mark as done” button and Bookmark button** - The status of the button’s changes but because the screen reader focus moves to top of page on pressing Spacebar or Enter key, the user is not getting confirmation of the action.
+The improvement required is that the screen reader focus should remain on the bookmark or done button when it is activated.

 ## Minor Accessibility Issue.